 Occupying a place of prominence in Charleston‘s historic district, the market is considered a quintessential experience for tourists visiting the Holy City.
 While many people incorrectly refer to the market as the “slave market,” no slaves were ever sold here.
 Instead, they were sold on nearby wharves and in other local markets such as the Old Slave Mart on Chalmers Street.

 The market takes up four city blocks and houses six distinct structures, three of which are adjoined.
 As a complex, its perimeter is bound by Meeting Street, East Bay, South Market Street, and North Market Street.
 These buildings in turn are intersected by Church Street, Anson Street, and State Street – all three of which run parallel to Meeting and East Bay.

-Today, the market complex consists of three large open-air sheds, two enclosed and connected sheds with shops, and the two-story Market Hall, a Greek Revival building designed by noted Charleston architect E.B.
-White in 1841.
-Market Hall has been the headquarters of the Charleston chapter of the United Daughters of the Confederacy since 1899.
-It serves as the Confederate Museum.
+Today, the market complex consists of three large open-air sheds, two enclosed and connected sheds with shops, and the two-story Market Hall, detailed in the next section below.

 The property – created atop wetlands – was given to the city in 1788 by the family of Revolutionary War general Charles Cotesworth Pinckney.
 The deed stipulates that the land be used for a public market in perpetuity.
 Construction of the first sheds began in 1790.
 After the beef market (located where Charleston City Hall now stands) burned in 1796, meat sales shifted to this site.
 By 1806, the new market had expanded to reach the wharves along the Cooper River, where produce and meat arrived from local plantations.
 In 1807, city council passed an ordinance officially designating it Charleston’s “centre market.”